Overview of dysrhythmias (cardiac)

 Palpitations are defined as the abnormal awareness of one's own heartbeat.[11]
 May present in non-life-threatening cardiac conditions (e.g., ventricular and atrial premature contractions, and supraventricular tachycardias) and potentially life-threatening conditions (e.g., ventricular tachycardia, hypertrophic cardiomyopathy, Brugada syndrome, and long QT syndrome[12]).
 Detailed evaluation of palpitations (e.g., rate and degree of regularity, association with position, presence on awakening) can help diagnose the type of arrhythmia present.[12]

 Tachycardia, generally defined as a heart rate ≥100 bpm, can be a normal physiological response to a systemic process or a manifestation of underlying pathology.
-Several methods of classification of tachyarrhythmia are helpful in organising and assessing tachycardias.
+Several methods of classification of tachyarrhythmia are helpful in organizing and assessing tachycardias.
 These include: sinus versus non-sinus causes; atrial versus ventricular arrhythmias; narrow- versus wide-complex tachycardias; regular versus irregular arrhythmias; and classification based on the site of origin of the arrhythmia.

 Contributors